RocketChat/docs-old/user-guides/registration/README.md

 A server can ask for you to verify your email, this can be done by simply clicking in the link sent to the registered email.

-_Servers can be configured in various ways, so their registration screen can ask for different information and behave differently.
-If you are unsure how to register please contact your server administrator._

 ## Choosing a username